Henri becomes a hurricane as it moves toward the Northeast

-New York hasn't had a direct hit from a major hurricane season storm since Superstorm Sandy wreaked havoc in 2012.
+New York hasn't had a direct hit from a powerful cyclone since Superstorm Sandy wreaked havoc in 2012.
 Some of the most important repairs from that storm have been completed, but many projects designed to protect against future storms remain unfinished.

+The population of Fire Island, a narrow strip of sandy villages barely above sea level off Long Island’s southern coast, swells during the summer season.
+Residents and visitors alike were urged to evacuate; the last boats out will leave at 10:40 p.m.
+Saturday.
+After that, officials said, there may be no way out for people who decide to ride out the storm.

+“If they do not leave the island today, they will be stuck on the island and we do not know what kind of conditions they may be facing.
+But they could be difficult.
+They could be dangerous,” said Suffolk County Executive Steve Bellone.

 Regardless of its exact landfall, broad impacts were expected across a large swath of the Northeast, extending inland to Hartford, Connecticut, and Albany, New York, and eastward to Cape Cod, which is teeming with tens of thousands of summer tourists.
 Reflecting Henri's changing track, a hurricane watch was lifted for the Cape on Saturday, though it remained under tropical storm and storm surge warnings.

-Gov. Ned Lamont warned Connecticut residents they should prepare to “shelter in place” from Sunday afternoon through at least Monday morning as the state braces for the first possible direct hit from a hurricane in decades.

-“This storm is extremely worrisome,” said Michael Finkelstein, police chief and emergency management director in East Lyme, Connecticut.
-“We haven’t been down this road in quite a while and there’s no doubt that we and the rest of New England would have some real difficulties with a direct hit from a hurricane.”
+The National Hurricane Center said late Saturday morning that a hurricane warning for the southern coast of New England, including Rhode Island, was being extended eastward, encompassing Block Island.
+It said a tropical storm warning for the coast of Massachusetts had been extended eastward, including Nantucket.

-The hurricane center storm surge between 3 and 5 feet (1 to 1.5 meters) was possible with Henri from Flushing, New York, to Chatham, Massachusetts; and for parts of the North Shore and South Shore of Long Island.
+Storm surge between 3 and 5 feet (1 to 1.5 meters) is possible from Flushing, New York, to Chatham, Massachusetts, and for parts of the North Shore and South Shore of Long Island, the hurricane center said.

-Rainfall between 3 to 6 inches (7.5 to 15 centimeters) was expected Sunday through Monday over the Northeast.
+Rainfall between 3 to 6 inches (7.5 to 15 centimeters) is expected Sunday through Monday.

-The weather service warned of the potential for damaging winds and widespread coastal flooding from Henri, and officials in Massachusetts, Connecticut and New York cautioned that people could lose power for a week or even longer.
-Authorities urged people to secure their boats, fuel up their vehicles and stock up on canned goods.
+The weather service warned of the potential for damaging winds and widespread coastal flooding, and officials in Massachusetts, Connecticut and New York cautioned that people could lose power for days.
+Authorities advised people to secure their boats, fuel up their vehicles and stock up on canned goods.

+Massachusetts Gov. Charlie Baker urged people vacationing on the Cape to leave.
+One state down, Gov. Ned Lamont warned Connecticut residents they should prepare to “shelter in place” from Sunday afternoon through at least Monday morning as the state braces for the first possible direct hit from a hurricane in decades.

+“We haven’t been down this road in quite a while and there’s no doubt that we and the rest of New England would have some real difficulties with a direct hit from a hurricane,” said Michael Finkelstein, police chief and emergency management director in East Lyme, Connecticut.

 New York state park officials were building a wall of sand along the boardwalk at Jones Beach to protect it against surging tides, said George Gorman, the regional director for state parks on Long Island.
-The wall was being built with equipment procured in the wake of Hurricane Sandy, which caused substantial damage to beaches that took months to reopen, he said.
+The wall was being built with equipment procured in the wake of Sandy, he said.

-Campgrounds were expected to be closed starting Saturday afternoon and remain off limits until Tuesday.
+Campgrounds were expected to be closed and remain off limits until Tuesday.

 At Safe Harbor Marina in coastal Plymouth, Massachusetts, Steve Berlo was among the many boaters having their vessels pulled out of the water ahead of the storm.